Tax guide

 Why this guide matters for AY 2026-27

-AY 2026-27 is a transition-heavy filing season.
-Taxpayers are seeing references to the Income Tax Act, 2025 and Tax Year terminology, while returns for FY 2025-26 income continue to be filed for AY 2026-27 under the Income Tax Act, 1961 framework.
-That creates a practical risk: users may mix the filing year, payment law, ITR form, and document trail.
+This is a transitional filing season in more than one way.
+You will see references to the Income Tax Act, 2025 and Tax Year terminology appearing in various places, while the actual returns for FY 2025-26 income continue to be filed under the Income Tax Act, 1961 framework for AY 2026-27.
+That overlap creates a specific risk: taxpayers mix the filing year, the applicable law, the ITR form, and the document trail.

-The safer approach is to treat filing as a reconciliation project.
-The return should explain income, deductions, tax paid, tax deducted, refund or demand, and disclosures with documents.
-A portal prefill is useful, but it is not a final answer.
-A calculator estimate is useful, but it is not the return.
-A social-media answer can help identify the issue, but it cannot replace the taxpayer's Form 16, AIS, Form 26AS, broker report, business books, or foreign asset statement.
+The safer way to approach AY 2026-27 is to treat the return as a reconciliation project.
+Income, deductions, tax paid, tax deducted, refund or demand, and all required disclosures should each have a source document.
+A portal prefill is a starting point.
+A tax calculator estimate is a planning tool.
+A comment on social media may point you in the right direction, but it cannot replace the actual Form 16, AIS, Form 26AS, broker report, business records, or foreign asset statement that belong to your specific case.

 The AY 2026-27 filing workflow

-- List every income head: salary, house property, capital gains, business or profession, other sources, foreign income, and exempt income.
+• List every income head you have: salary, house property, capital gains, business or profession, other sources, foreign income, and exempt income.

-- Download Form 16 or Form 16A, AIS, TIS, Form 26AS, and challan records before final computation.
+• Download Form 16 or Form 16A, AIS, TIS, Form 26AS, and challan records before running the final computation.

-- Compare old and new regimes where the taxpayer has salary, deductions, HRA, home-loan interest, or business/profession constraints.
+• Compare old and new regimes where salary, deductions, HRA, home-loan interest, or business income constraints make the choice non-obvious.

-- Review refund, tax-credit mismatch, notice risk, and e-verification status before calling the filing complete.
+• Check refund position, tax-credit mismatch, notice risk, and e-verification status before treating the filing as done.

 Official position to keep in mind